padawin/cgrep/README.md

 # cgrep

-Wrapper around (e)grep to match multiple patterns, output the whole searched file and hightlight the search matches.
+Wrapper around (e)grep to match multiple patterns, output the whole searched file and highlight the search matches.

 ## Usage